naglienso/naglienso.github.io/README.md

 ### General

-In today’s world, software companies are growing rapidly and so the need for new designs and features to implement ontop of the company current niche, which draws large portion of the software developers attention.
+In today’s world, software companies are growing rapidly and so the need for new designs and features to implement ontop of the company current niche, which draws large portion of the developers attention.

-Companies will opt to “adopt” 3rd party services to achieve certain functionality goals, which would give them a "cheap" and time rewarding solution instead of investing manpower on maintaining and devloping certain "sideways" features which are already being maintaned and constantly developed by big companies.
+Companies will opt to “adopt” 3rd party services to achieve certain functionality goals, which would give them a "cheap" and time rewarding solution instead of investing manpower on maintaining and devloping certain "sideways" features which are already being maintaned and constantly developed by big 3rd party vendors.

-While doing so is indeed rewarding and has many benefits, it do come out with a security price which needs to be considered and handeld correctly by the companies.
+With this approach has it's advantages, it do come out with a security price which needs to be considered and handeld correctly by the customers.

-The 2 main methods in which we can integrate 3rd party services within our company domains are the following:
+The 2 main ways in which we can integrate 3rd party services within our company domains are the following:

 ![2ways](/images/2ways.png)

-The main area which I will cover are within the CNAME and A records integrations, for <script> and <iframe> integrations, there are several vulnerabilities which can arise and I'd suggest watching our Chief Architect at enso.security talk about postMessage exploitations which we had given earlier this year.
+The main area which I will cover is within the CNAME and A records integrations, for <script> and <iframe> integrations, there are several vulnerabilities which can arise and I'd suggest watching our Chief Architect at enso.security talk about postMessage exploitations which we had given earlier this year.

+**Adding link to posta slides**

 **Understanding CNAMES and A records**